tophefo/IpCamera/README.md

 This file does not exist on disk and is served out of ram to keep disk writes to a minimum with this binding.
 It also means the binding can serve a jpg file much faster than a camera can directly as a camera usually waits for a keyframe, then has to compresses the data, before it can be sent.
 All of this takes time giving you a delay compared to serving the file from Ram and can make a sitemap or habpanel UI feel slow to respond if the pictures take time to appear.
+The ipcamera.jpg can be cast as most cameras can not cast their snapshots without using the binding.
 + Use the ``http://192.168.xxx.xxx:54321/snapshots.mjpeg`` to request a stream of snapshots to be delivered in mjpeg format.
 See the streaming section for more info.
-+ Use the Create GIF feature (explained in more detail below) and use a preroll value >0.
++ Use the Create GIF feature and use a preroll value >0.
 This creates a number of snapshots in the ffmpeg output folder called snapshotXXX.jpg where XXX starts at 0 and increases each poll amount of time.
 This means you can get a snapshot from an exact amount of time before, on, or after triggering the GIF to be created.
 Handy for cameras which lag due to slow processors and buffering.
 These snapshots can be fetched either directly as they exist on disk, or via this url format.
 ``http://192.168.xxx.xxx:54321/snapshot0.jpg`` Where the IP is your Openhab server and the port is what is setup in the binding as the SERVER_PORT.
-+ The Image channel can be used but is currently limited to only update every 5th poll period of time unless an alarm is triggered, so instead use the above mentioned ipcamera.jpg method which is shown in more detail in the forum thread linked below.
++ The Image channel can be used but is currently limited to 5 seconds or more between images.
 + You can also read the raw image data directly from the image channel and use it in rules, there are some examples on the forum how to do this, however it is far easier to use the above methods.
 + Also worth a mention is that you can off load cameras to a software and hardware server.
 These have their advantages, but can be overkill depending on what you plan to do with your cameras.